MicrosoftDocs/visualstudio-docs/docs/extensibility/adding-an-lsp-extension.md

 * "Messages": tracing turned on but only method name and response ID are traced.
 * "Verbose": tracing turned on; the entire rpc message is traced.

-When tracing is turned on, the content will be written to a file in "%temp%\VisualStudio\LSP" directory.
-It will following the naming format [LanguageClientName]-[Datetime Stamp].log.
-Currently, tracing can only be enabled for open folder scenario.
+When tracing is turned on, the content will be written to a file in the "%temp%\VisualStudio\LSP" directory.
+It will follow the naming format [LanguageClientName]-[Datetime Stamp].log.
+Currently, tracing can only be enabled for open folder scenarios.
 Opening a single file to activate a language server does not have diagnostics tracing support.

 ### Custom messages